MaryCerasa/wdi-group-project/README.md

 ![screenshot](https://github.com/marycerasa/wdi-group-project/blob/master/src/assets/screenshots/organise_slackchat.png)

+**Styling:** :art:

+As we aspired for polish in this project, we chose to go with a ready-built CSS framework that was both clean and flexible out-the-box called Bulma, this is because Bulma provided a great foundational framework for us to build upon.
+It offered a tiled layout that we chose to utilise due to its ease of use and accessibility.
+The sites color scheme was inspired by Trello.
+We wanted to add some of our own creativity and thus chose to go with a very 'classroom register' like feel.
+Where the layout is simple to navigate, colors are friendly to look at and functionality works smoothly.

 **Testing:** 🧪

-Taking advantage of Mocha and Chai Stephano developed automated code in order to produce a unit test for the Groups resource.
+Taking advantage of Mocha and Chai, Stephano developed automated code in order to produce a unit test for the Groups resource.
 This was done to ensure the resource worked in as many edge cases as possible.
 This step was necessary to prove the site worked under pressure and to reveal any weaknesses that could later be corrected, before production.
 Testing using the Chai assertion library made his work simpler as the syntax was close to English and therefore very readable:

 ```
  it('should return a 200 response', done => {